-Skeletal fluorosis is a chronic metabolic bone disease caused by ingestion of large amounts of fluoride through either water or food in geographic areas where high levels of fluoride occur naturally.
+Skeletal fluorosis is a chronic metabolic bone disease caused by the ingestion of large amounts of fluoride through either water or food in geographic areas where high levels of fluoride occur naturally.

 Described features include: